Teleport User Manual

 $ tsh --proxy=work clusters Cluster Name Status ------------ ------ staging online production offline

 Now you can use the

 tsh command.
 For example, to list SSH nodes that are members of the "production" cluster, simply do:

 $ tsh --proxy=work ls --cluster=production Node Name Node ID Address Labels --------- ------- ------- ------ db-1 xxxxxxxxx 10.0.20.31:3022 kernel:4.4 db-2 xxxxxxxxx 10.0.20.41:3022 kernel:4.2

 Similarly, if you want to SSH into

-This is possible even if nodes of the "production" cluster are located behind a firewall without open ports.
-This works because "production" cluster establishes a reverse SSH tunnel back into "work" proxy, and this tunnels is used to establish inbound SSH connections.
+This is possible even if nodes in the "production" cluster are located behind a firewall without open ports.
+This works because the "production" cluster establishes a reverse SSH tunnel back into "work" proxy, and this tunnel is used to establish inbound SSH connections.